FrontISTR/FrontISTR_manual/markdown_files/en/docs/theory/theory_01.md

 \end{equation}
 $$

-Using the displacement of the nodes which consist of elements, the displacement field is interpolated for each element as in the following equation.
+Using the displacement of the nodes that compose each element, the displacement field is interpolated as follows:

 $$
 \begin{equation}